Mohammad's Training Plan

 Ramp-up 6@60%3 × 10–12Rest 75s

-Chest on the pad so you can't swing — the easiest way to feel your upper back.
-Drive the elbows back, squeeze the shoulder blades, pause 1s.
+Bench at ~30–45°, chest on the pad so you can't swing — the easiest way to feel your upper back.
+Drive the elbows back, squeeze, pause 1s.

 demo thumbnailmuted